10xTeamDev/web-resources/README.md

 - [Picular](https://picular.co/): find colors for a word based on Google images
 - [Palette](https://palettte.app/): build color palettes by interpolating Hue, Saturation and Value (HSV)
 - [Colors Eva Design](https://colors.eva.design/): generate semantic colors from a brand color
+- [Accessible color matrix](https://toolness.github.io/accessible-color-matrix/): visualize in a matrix the color constrast of your palette

 ### Development